liquity/ChickenBond/README.md

 - `activateMigration():` Callable only by Yearn Governance.
 Pulls all funds from the Yearn SP vault and transfers them to a trusted Silo contract.
 Moves all funds in permanent buckets to their corresponding acquired buckets, thus making all system funds (except for the pending bucket) redeemable.

 ## Controller
 The system incorporates an asymmetrical controller, designed to maintain the economic attractiveness of bonding.
 Without any form of control it seems likely that the break-even bonding time would increase.
-As the system matures, it may be necessary to steepen the sLUSD accrual curve.
+As the system matures, it may be necessary to steepen the bLUSD accrual curve.
 Controlling the accrual curve successfully should have the effect of keeping the break-even time and optimal rebonding time below some acceptable upper bound.

 ### Accrual parameter control